Granite09/-FlimRecommender/README.md

 # -FlimRecommender
-This project, I implement a basic Flim recommendation system using Pandas and Sklearn in Python.
+This project, I implement a basic Flim recommendation system.